ivyla/portfoliov1/README.md

 <br/>
 I designed the website in advance this and now I'm going to build it using react!
 (High fidelity created using Adobe Xd.)
 <br/>
-I like writing documentation and keeping my codebases fairly organized so I will be updating this README as I'm working on the it :-)
+I like writing documentation and keeping my codebases fairly organized so I will be updating this README as I'm working on it :-)

 <h1> Technologies Used: </h1>